Hototay Soup: Recipe, Price & How to Make It | Amber Golden Plate Guide

 I have experienced both Chinese and Filipino Hototay soup; however, my preference lies with the Filipino variant.
-My first encounter with this dish occurred at Amber Restaurant, and since that initial tasting, I have developed a profound appreciation for it.
+My first encounter with this dish occurred at Amber Golden Plate Restaurant, and since that initial tasting, I have developed a profound appreciation for it.
 After several attempts to replicate the homemade Hototay soup, I can confidently state that it has become the preferred soup for my family.
-The dish is rich in flavor, incorporating liver, chicken, pork, and a variety of vegetables.

 The Chinese version of the soup bears a resemblance but notably excludes liver, which I believe enhances the appeal of the Filipino recipe.
 Today, I will be sharing the techniques that contribute to achieving a restaurant-quality taste in this soup.
 Let us delve into the specifics.